floydhub/imagenet/README.md

 This project implements the a Transfer Learning classification task on the [Bees Vs Ants](https://download.pytorch.org/tutorial/hymenoptera_data.zip) toy dataset(train: 124 images of ants and 121 images of bees, val: 70 images of ants and 83 images of bees) with different Convolutional Neural Network(CNN or ConvNet) models.
 This is a porting of the [transfer learning tutorial from the official PyTorch Docs](http://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) making it usables on [FloydHub](https://www.floydhub.com).

-Credits goes to [Sasank Chilamkurthy](https://chsasank.github.io/) who has written the amazing tutorial on transfer learning in the PyTorch docs.
+Credit: [Sasank Chilamkurthy](https://chsasank.github.io/) who has written the amazing tutorial on transfer learning in the PyTorch docs.

 ### Run on FloydHub